CAN Capital Review

 |Time In Business:||Six months|

 |Revenue:||$150K/year in gross revenue|

 These are the terms and fees for CAN Capital:

 |Collateral:||Personal guarantee and/or UCC-1 blanket lien|

-Fees are calculated once by multiplying the flat fee by the principal.
-According to the loan calculator on CAN Capital’s website, these fees range between 1.15 and 1.35, which means you’ll be repaying somewhere between $1.15 and $1.35 for every dollar borrowed.
-If, for example, you had a flat fee of 1.3 and you were advanced $30K, you would have to repay a total of $39K ($30,000 x 1.3 = $39,000).
+Fees are calculated once by multiplying the factor rate by the principal.
+CAN Capital used to provide a loan calculator on its website that showed rates ranging between 1.15 and 1.35 — meaning you’d repay between $1.15 and $1.35 for every dollar borrowed.
+If, for example, you had a factor rate of 1.3 and you were advanced $30K, you would have to repay a total of $39K ($30,000 x 1.3 = $39,000).

-- Business Loans, more commonly known as short term loans, are repaid through a daily deduction of a fixed amount of your bank account made through an automated clearinghouse.
+- STLs are repaid through a daily deduction of a fixed amount of your bank account made through an automated clearinghouse.
 There may be an additional fee for this service.

-- Merchant Cash Advances are repaid through a deduction of a percentage of all your debit and credit card sales.
+- MCAs are repaid through a deduction of a percentage of all your debit and credit card sales.

 - Your tax ID or social security number

 - The last three months of bank statements or credit card statements